The Wonderful 101: Development

 The development of what would become The Wonderful 101 began during the lifetime of the Wii.
 The original idea came from PlatinumGames' president, Tatsuya Minami, who wanted to bring a group of popular or iconic video game characters together in one game.
-Because different gamers would prefer certain characters over others, the idea of being forced to play as a certain character at various points in the game was quickly scrapped.
+Because different gamers would prefer certain characters over others, the idea of being forced to play as a certain character at various points in the game was scrapped.
 Instead, all of the characters would be on-screen at once so the player could choose between them at any time.
 PlatinumGames initially thought of using Nintendo first-party characters, who would work together to get past obstacles, but when the idea was presented to Nintendo, they questioned how the mechanic would fill an entire game.
 Director Hideki Kamiya also doubted that the "conflicting elements" of the different Nintendo characters could be successfully "put into a consistent formula" like in the Super Smash Bros. series.
 Further brainstorming was put on hold while he worked on another game, but when progress on that game was halted a year later, work on The Wonderful 101 resumed.
 Kamiya decided to use the Japanese henshin / transforming theme, with a group of five original heroes who could unite and transform into various weapons.
 Soon the group expanded to one hundred heroes and the Japanese superhero style changed to "an American comic book vibe".

 The game's design document was released by Platinum after stretch goals in the Kickstarter campaign for the remaster were met.

 Although the developers had been thinking of making the game for the Wii, when PlatinumGames and Nintendo finalized their partnership, it became Wii U-exclusive.
 The developers wanted to use the console's unique features effectively, so they came up with drawing on the GamePad as a way to activate the "Unite Morphs".

 Music

-The music in this game is an orchestrated score, written by Hiroshi Yamaguchi, Akira Takizawa, Hitomi Kurokawa, Norihiko Hibino, Masato Kouda, and Rei Kondoh.
+The music is an orchestrated score, written by Hiroshi Yamaguchi, Akira Takizawa, Hitomi Kurokawa, Norihiko Hibino, Masato Kouda, and Rei Kondoh.
 The theme songs are called "The Won-Stoppable Wonderful 100" and "The Won-Stoppable Wonderful 101".
 They are sung by Foresta in the Japanese version and by Jimmy Wilcox, Rob McElroy, and Bruce Blanchard in the English version.
-A two-volume, official soundtrack was released on September 15, 2014.
+A two-volume, official soundtrack was released in September 2014.
 For Remastered, Yoko Shimomura, Keiichi Okabe, and Yuzo Koshiro provided several arrangements.